AdguardTeam/ExtendedCss/README.md

 <a id="extended-css-matches-attr"></a>
 ### Pseudo-class `:matches-attr()`

-These pseudo-classes allow to select an element by its attributes, especially if they are randomized.
+This pseudo-class allows to select an element by its attributes, especially if they are randomized.

 **Syntax**
 ```